spacebeam/research/web/spacebeam.org/content/updates/howto-gather.md

 TorchCraft is a library that enables machine learning research in the real-time strategy game of StarCraft: Brood War, by making easier to control the game from a machine learning framework, here [PyTorch](https://pytorch.org).

 TorchCraft advocate to have not only the pixels as input and keyboard/mouse for commands, but also a structured representation of the game state.

-This makes it easier to try a broad variety of models, and may be useful in shaping loss functions for pixel-based models.
+This makes it easier to try a broad variety of models.

 StarCraft: Brood War is a highly competitive game with professional players, which provides interesting datasets, human feedback, and a good benchmark of what is possible to achieve within the game.